Meeting of Nonprofit Board of Directors

 3.Staff attends and participates in Board meetings

-By including the employees who do the work as advisors at Board meetings, they effectively surround themselves with subject-matter experts who can help them make well-informed decisions.
+By including staff as advisors at Board meetings, the Board surrounds themselves with subject-matter experts who can help them make well-informed decisions.

 Staff attend and participate whenever the Board needs their knowledge or skills.